-NEW firearms licensing medical process from 1st April 2016
+Firearms licensing medical process from 1st April 2016

 The Home Office has announced changes to the application process for firearm and shotgun certificates so that information sharing between GPs and police is improved.
 The move is in response to recommendations for change to the current system submitted by Coroners, the IPCC and the medical profession.
 It is focussed around the detection of foreseeable or avoidable harm.

 The scheme is the result of 3 years hard work by a Home Office working group made up of representatives of the police, the medical profession, the Information Commissioner’s Office and shooting organisations, BASC being at the forefront.
 Initially, consideration was given to the introduction of compulsory scheme whereby every applicant had to complete a self-declaration medical form and submit it to their GP together with a relevant fee.
 The GP in turn was expected to amend or corroborate the information, place an encoded reminder on the patient record, and forward the form to the police.
 BASC fiercely resisted this proposal as being wholly disproportionate.